mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 When done, do not add any file, and follow the instructions to link your local git to the remote project, which should look like this:
 (PS: these instructions are reported here for your convenience.
-WE suggest to also look at the GitHub project page for more up-to-date info)
+We suggest to also look at the GitHub project page for more up-to-date info)

     git remote add origin git@github.com:{{ cookiecutter.github_username }}/{{ cookiecutter.project_slug }}.git
     git branch -M main